Mirja Maria Thiel, born in Hamburg 1971, is a German photographer who feels indebted to the documentary tradition.

 From 2006 until 2010 she lived with her family in the countryside between Appenzell and St. Gallen in Switzerland.

 The experience of motherhood has intensified her enduring interest in storytelling as a means of rising to challenge, living with change and showing compassion with humanity’s and her own vulnerability.
-In 2010, she bought her first professional camera to begin her photographic journey with documenting her young children.
+In 2010, she bought her first professional camera to begin her photographic development with documenting her young children.
 Finally, after being diagnosed, aged 40, with complex post-traumatic stress disorder, photography became her main mode to focus on her own emotional journey by telling other people’s story.

 From 2014 until 2019 Mirja studied part-time in the degree program (B.A.) „Photojournalism and Documentary Photography“ at the University of Applied Sciences and Arts in Hanover, Germany, and participated in photography workshops with Darcy Padilla, Rob Hornstra, and Vanessa Winship at the Centre National de l’Audiovisuel, Luxembourg.